Exchanging Goods Using Valuable Money: Real money

 \subsection{Taxation and public spending}

 So far we have envisaged a central bank but no government spending.
 (The redistributive effect of the token system should be thought of as a by-product of the need to maintain a stable currency, not as a social policy.)
 However, suppose a government is elected which wishes to tax and spend.
 Imagine, for example, that there are are food shortages on a neighbouring island, and the government decides to raise a poll tax of $12$ crowns and spend all the tax revenue on apples to be given to the neighbour.
-We can think of this as an extension to a market with $4$ traders, $A$, $B$, and $C$ starting with $6$ crowns and a debt of $12$ crowns, and the government starting with credit of $36$ crowns.
-The analysis proceeds as before except that buying both apples and pears is no longer a possible strategy for a trader.
-In fact it must be replaced by the strategy of selling at least one good in sufficient quantities to clear the debt to the government.
-With this change, we find that we must have $p = 1.661$ and $q = 1.466$.